artsy/hokusai/README.md

 2) Set the environment variables `$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY`, `$AWS_DEFAULT_REGION` and optionally, `$AWS_ACCOUNT_ID` in your shell / `~/.bash_profile`.

 3) Run `hokusai configure --kubectl-version <kubectl version> --s3-bucket <bucket name> --s3-key <file key>`.
 You'll need to provide the kubectl version matching your Kubernetes deployments, as well as the S3 bucket name and key of your org's kubectl config file.
-(System administrators, see [Administrating Hokusai](./docs/Administrating Hokusai.md) for instructions on preparing AWS, Kubernetes, and publishing a kubectl config file.)
+(System administrators, see [Administering Hokusai](./docs/Administering_Hokusai.md) for instructions on preparing AWS, Kubernetes, and publishing a kubectl config file.)

 To enable bash autocompletion: `eval "$(_HOKUSAI_COMPLETE=source hokusai)"`

 ## Getting Started

-See [Getting Started.md](./docs/Getting Started.md) to start using Hokusai your project.
+See [Getting Started.md](./docs/Getting_Started.md) to start using Hokusai your project.

 ## Command Reference

-A full command reference can be found in [Command Reference.md](./docs/Command Reference.md).
+A full command reference can be found in [Command Reference.md](./docs/Command_Reference.md).

 ## Developing Hokusai